 Maintaining attractive, functional parks and sports fields doesn’t have to cost the earth

 Some municipalities in Manitoba have expressed fears of skyrocketing costs and a virtual dandelion apocalypse, because of the province’s restrictions on non-essential uses of pesticides, which came into effect in 2015.
-The Association of Manitoba Municipalities has signalled that its members want the law changed to allow local governments to use currently banned products.
-But the new study from CAPE, based on information from practising weed program managers, found that the riskier pesticides are simply not needed.
+The Association of Manitoba Municipalities has indicated that its members want the law changed to allow local governments to use currently banned products.
+But the study prepared by CAPE, based on information from practising weed program managers, found that the riskier pesticides are simply not needed.

 In the summer and fall of 2018, CAPE conducted interviews with parks managers in six municipalities across Canada — London, Guelph, St Catharines and Toronto in Ontario, Richmond, BC, and Cape Breton Regional Municipality in Nova Scotia.
 All cities that participated in the study are operating under either provincial or municipal restrictions on non-essential uses of pesticides on lawns and gardens.
 Some regulations have been in effect for more than 10 years.

 The study found that satisfactory levels of weed control can be readily achieved at reasonable cost without the use of prohibited pesticides.
 How is this possible?
 Instead of relying on pesticides to suppress weeds, parks managers in these cities have adopted horticultural practices aimed at building and maintaining healthy turf to encourage desired plant growth and discourage weeds.
 These measures include mowing, aerating, fertilizing, overseeding and top-dressing.